tkerbe2/iac-intro-lab-4/README.md

 ***

-You've finished this lab and have completed the following items:
+You've finished the static code portion of this lab and have completed the following items:
-- ✅ Created a new AWS account.
-- ✅ Logged into your AWS root account.
+- ✅ Forked the repo.
-- ✅ Created an AWS IAM user that will be used for Terraform.
-- ✅ Created an access key and secret key with the new user.
+- ✅ Analyzed the static code.
+- ✅ Changed some values.
+- ✅ Deployed the code with Terraform Cloud.

 ***

+# ➡️ Next Steps non-udemy
+- Fork the dynamic branch of this repo.

+# Key Takeaways